Portugal headed into this summer’s European Championship looking to defend their title from 2016.

 Although the likes of Patricio and Fonte remain, there will be a very different feel to Portugal this summer compared to the line-up we saw in their 2018 World Cup round-of-16 defeat to Uruguay.
 The likes of Adrien Silva and Joao Silva have fallen from prominence, with Danilo Pereira getting plenty of minutes with PSG to boost his midfield chances.

 Then, of course, there is the emergence of Bruno Fernandes and Joao Felix as world-class talents, meaning Goncalo Guedes is up against it when trying to retain his starting spot at another tournament.

 Leicester City right-back Ricardo Pereira should travel, but injury issues and the excellent form of Joao Canacelo for Manchester City means he has slipped down the depth chart.

-Predictably, Ronaldo lines up as the central striker, flanked by Joao Felix and Bernardo Silva, whom he can bring into play by using his strength to hold up the ball while those two will also do most of the running for him when Portugal are pressing.
-Diogo Jota can also be brought in to operate anywhere across the forward line, while Andre Silva has been in red-hot goalscoring form for Eintracht Frankfurt this year.
+Predictably, Ronaldo lines up as the central striker, flanked by Diogo Jota and Bernardo Silva, whom he can bring into play by using his strength to hold up the ball while those two will also do most of the running for him when Portugal are pressing.
+Joao Felix can also be brought in to operate anywhere across the forward line, while Andre Silva is a more than adequate back-up after his excellent season with Eintracht Frankfurt.

-Further back, Fernandes is the midfield maverick allowed the freedom to join the front three in attack, backed by pass master Joao Moutinho — another who brings immense experience to this squad — and Danilo Pereira, who is a goliath in the No.6 role, dominating defensive duels both on the ground and in the air.
-Of course, William Carvalho is an experienced campaigner who could operate at the base of the midfield, while the likes of Andre Gomes and Renato Sanches could add a touch of class and run down the clock, should they be required.
+Further back, Renato Sanches is the midfield maverick allowed the freedom to join the front three in attack, backed by pass master Joao Moutinho — another who brings immense experience to this squad — and Danilo Pereira, who is a goliath in the No.6 role, dominating defensive duels both on the ground and in the air.
+Of course, there is still Fernandes on the bench ready to come in and make a difference despite his sluggish start.

 Portugal’s Euro 2020 odds